Merion Cricket Club

 In 2015, we celebrated a decade of tennis as the concept first began at Germantown Cricket Club in Philadelphia by Timmi & Jim Vesci, whose daughter has type 1 diabetes.
 The Vesci Family wanted to rally their tennis community together and raise much-needed research funds for JDRF.
-Since the first tournament 11 years ago, Ace for a Cure expanded the tournaments to include events at Merion Cricket Club and Wilmington Country Club.
-Ace for a Cure has raised over $473,000 for diabetes research.
+Since the first tournament, Ace for a Cure expanded the tournaments to include events at Merion Cricket Club and Wilmington Country Club.
+Ace for a Cure has raised more than $473,000 for diabetes research.

 We're the stop at nothing type

 exists for the millions of children, adults, and families affected by

 type 1 diabetes (T1D) every single day.
 Their determination to overcome

 this disease strengthens ours to end it by funding life-changing T1D

 an autoimmune disease in which a person's pancreas loses the ability to

 produce insulin — a hormone essential to turning food into energy.
 It

 strikes both children and adults suddenly and is unrelated to diet and

 participation in JDRF events ensures that JDRF can continue funding